raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Introduction

-RAML 1.0 introduces the notion of data **types**, which provide a concise and powerful way to describe the data in your API.
+RAML 1.0 introduces the notion of **data types**, which provide a concise and powerful way of describing the data in your API, and add rules for validating instances of data against the type declaration, so an instance is valid when it adheres to all rules for the type.
 The data can be in a URI parameter (base or resource URI), a query parameter, a request or response header, or of course a request or response body.
 Some types are built in, while custom types may be defined by extending (inheriting from) the built-in types.
 In any place where the API expects data, a built-in type may be used to describe the data, or a type may be extended inline to describe that data.
 Custom types may also be named and then used like any built-in type.

 The RAML example below defines a User type with three properties: firstname and lastname of (built-in) type string, and age of (built-in) type number.
 This User type is later used to describe the type (schema) for a payload.

 ```yaml
 #%RAML 1.0